 Good luck to you.
 This sounds like a really big job.
 My parents are selling the house I grew up in (they close in a few days).
 They tell me it was a mess when they moved in, and I've seen pictures of the yard.
 But now it is gorgeous.
 It can be done, but it'll take time and hard work.
 I hope you and your kids enjoy it once it is cleaned up!

 I agree with Mrs. Story, I would start with a weed whacker.
 If you use one with a gas motor, it should create enough of a noise and a disturbance, to shoo away any critters as you advance.
 If something is growing that is too big to get cut off by the string, just keep going and come back later with the lopping shears.
 In addition to wearing jeans and long sleeves, don't forget ear protection and protective eye gear!
 If you can, get some poison ivy blocking lotion to apply to any exposed skin before you start, because you will end up "wearing" some of the juicier plants as you use the weed whacker.
 To begin with, just cut everything down, unless it is very obvious that it is something you may want to keep, like a rose bush.
 Find out what your municipality's policy is on "yard waste", you might do well to ask someone with a pick up truck to help you haul the yard waste to the recycling center.
-If that is not possible right now, pile the clippings and such in the farthest corner of the yard.
-They will lose volume, and you can get rid of them little by little.

 You're probably just going to have to bite the bullet and drag the trash cans to the curb.
 If you can afford new cans, you can just try to get the hauler to take the cans, too.
 If, however the cans are in good shape, let them empty them, then hose them out.
 You can scrub them with soapy, bleach water, then leave them in the sun to dry.